mozayed007/Weather_Widget/README.md

 # Weather_Widget
-An HTML widget for notion or any platform that support embed link.
+An HTML weather widget for notion or any platform that support embed link.
+Location set: Giza,Egypt.